NeXTLinux/nextlinux-engine/docs/content/docs/usage/api_usage/_index.md

 1. When using docker-compose: Uncomment the following section at the bottom of the docker-compose.yaml file:

     ```
-    #  # Uncomment this section to run a swagger UI service, for inspecting and interacting with the anchore engine API via a browser (http://localhost:8080 by default, change if needed in both sections below)
+    #  # Uncomment this section to run a swagger UI service, for inspecting and interacting with the nextlinux engine API via a browser (http://localhost:8080 by default, change if needed in both sections below)
     #  swagger-ui-nginx:
     #    image: docker.io/nginx:latest
     #    depends_on: